 Typically, your plant has been around a while.
 You have a unionized workforce and most of your line supervisors are “up from the floor” folks who used to be union members.
 Strict adherence to work methods and quality instructions is rewarded – after all, manufacturing is by definition a disciplined, methodical business where variation must be eliminated at all costs.
 You have already failed at implementing “quality circles” (or some such), and are now pressured into becoming ISO/QS9000 registered.

-Ideally, the way to bring about change of this magnitude is through TEAMS.
+Ideally, the way to bring about a change of this magnitude is through TEAMS.
 First comes the training for the people who will be responsible for making teams work in your factory.
 Many great tools and methodologies exist – 8D, Seven-Step, 5 whys, FMEA, DFMA, Kaizen, etc. – for structuring the work of teams.
-Usually somebody from HR will put together some kind of “Team Norms” document that everyone is expected to adopt as their personal mantra while magically eliminating all hidden agendas.
+Usually, somebody from HR will put together some kind of “Team Norms” document that everyone is expected to adopt as their personal mantra while magically eliminating all hidden agendas.

 There needs to be a plant champion for implementing teams.
 Often this will be a quality or manufacturing engineering type who can actually make some sense out of all of those obscure problem-solving tools used by teams.
 These are the same people that led you through the “quality circles” stuff.
 With great fanfare management will announce their undying support of this individual who will commit to fully implement teams in 90 days or less.
 Is there pressure?
 Management already expects complete success in 90 days with huge bottom line benefits.
 Perhaps there’s just a bit of pressure.